HEALTH CONCERNS

 4. Balance active workouts with active tune-ins.

-Many types of exercise stimulate the sympathetic nervous system which is responsible for “fight or flight” responses.
+Many types of exercise stimulate the sympathetic nervous system which is responsible for “fight-or-flight” responses.
 Unfortunately, your body doesn’t know the difference between running on a treadmill or running from danger—both look like stress.
 Stress manifests as brain fog.
 In order to reduce stress, you need to flex your parasympathetic nervous system, which is engaged during rest and relaxation and helps to calm your body and your mind.
 You can do this by incorporating more meditation and yoga into your routine.

 5. Feed your brain.